 HVO manages clinical education projects in Africa, Asia, Central and South America and the Caribbean.
 Projects are based at hospitals, clinics, and universities in major urban areas of resource-scarce countries, though we have begun expanding new projects at smaller health institutions outside of major urban areas.
 Each project is different depending on the educational needs and health infrastructure of the country where it is based.
-Visit Our Global Reach to see where in the world you can volunteer with HVO.
+Visit our programs page to see where in the world you can volunteer with HVO.

 HVO is a teaching and training organization.
 HVO volunteers train local health care providers, giving them the knowledge and skills to make a difference in their own communities.
 Volunteers are involved in a variety of activities – teacher training, developing or updating curricula, providing continuing education workshops, and mentoring students and residents.
 They may lecture, serve as clinical instructors, conduct ward rounds, and demonstrate various techniques in classrooms, clinics and operating rooms.
 The ultimate beneficiaries of the volunteers’ efforts, of course, are people in need of health services, both current and future patients.